KPHB Colony metro station

-The KPHB Colony Metro Station is located on the Red Line of the Hyderabad Metro.
-This station was opened to public on 2017.
+The KPHB Colony Metro Station is located on the Red Line of the Hyderabad Metro in India.
+This station was opened to the public in 2017.
+In October 2025, Sravani Hospitals became the sponsor of the HITEC City metro station, under semi-naming policy of Hyderabad metro to generate non-fare revenues.
 It is near to Remedy Hospital, Chennai shopping mall, Usha Mullapudi arch, Vishwanath Theatre, TSRTC Bus stop, Apollo Hospital and KPHB Colony.

 History

 It was opened on 29 November 2017.

 The station

 Structure

 KPHB Colony elevated metro station situated on the Red Line of Hyderabad Metro.

 Facilities

 The stations have staircases, elevators and escalators from the street level to the platform level which provide easy and comfortable access.
 Also, operation panels inside the elevators are installed at a level that can be conveniently operated by all passengers, including differently-abled and elderly citizens.